 My principle reason for this series of writings is not to interfere with anyone’s artistic freedom.
 However, not mentioning the misuse of tools and the sacrificed photographic principles would have bothered me more than the flak I may get in response to my posts.
 After I wrote the earlier post about PSA being an enabler in this practice I realized I had not provided sufficient explanation why I considered these ill-conceived practices.
 So, this installment should provide enough historical, technical, and aesthetic material to explain my position and hope that the portrait and model photographers take what I have presented to heart and reconsider their practices.

-In the hope of helping the transformation, I have created a tutorial document, Photoshop is a Girl’s Best Friend, which you can find in the “Learn and Use” section of the store.
+In the hope of helping the transformation, I have created a tutorial document, Photoshop is a Girl’s Best Friend.
+If you like to purchase a copy, contact me.
 Buy it, read it, use it, think about it, and hopefully adopt the working principles in your photography.
 Below are the before and after results of editing that I created.
 They are a little more than I would have done had it not been for the demonstration of different tools.

 Good photography does not need gimmicks.